oguzhan-oktay-buyuk/HSHLGami/README.md

 # HSHLGami
 This is the gamification project of the Web Engineering Course

----Updated Version of our project can be accessed in GamiProject folder.---
+---Updated Version of our project can be accessed in hshlgami-app folder.---